Update – 20 December 2024

-The European Commission has proposed a new regulation to amend the start date of European Union Deforestation Regulation ('EUDR').
-If passed by the European Parliament, this will defer the start to 30 December 2025 for large companies, and 30 June 2026 for micro and small enterprises.
-The delay is a phasing-in period to ensure proper and effective implementation of the EUDR.
+The European Parliament and Council have formally adopted the European Commission’s proposal to delay the start date of EUDR by 12-months.
+The EUDR will now apply from 30 December 2025 for large companies, and from 30 June 2026 for micro and small enterprises.
+The additional time has been described by the European Commission as a phasing-in period to ensure proper and effective implementation of the EUDR.

 Information for the general public – European Commission